zeromq/czmq/README.md

     CZMQ_EXPORT int
         zmsg_save (zmsg_t *self, FILE *file);

-    //  Serialize multipart message to a single buffer.
-Use this method to send
+    //  Serialize multipart message to a single message frame.
+Use this method
-    //  structured messages across transports that do not support multipart data.
+    //  to send structured messages across transports that do not support
-    //  Allocates and returns a new buffer containing the serialized message.
+    //  multipart data.
+Allocates and returns a new frame containing the
-    //  To decode a serialized message buffer, use zmsg_decode ().
+    //  serialized message.
+To decode a serialized message frame, use
+    //  zmsg_decode ().
+    //  Caller owns return value and must destroy it when done.
-    CZMQ_EXPORT size_t
+    CZMQ_EXPORT zframe_t *
-        zmsg_encode (zmsg_t *self, byte **buffer);
+        zmsg_encode (zmsg_t *self);

     //  Create copy of message, as new message object.
 Returns a fresh zmsg_t
     //  object.
 If message is null, or memory was exhausted, returns null.